bernaljg/bernaljg.github.io/_pages/about.md

 Beyond translational research, I am very interested in exploring how the apparent intelligence of LLMs emerges and how it relates to human cognition.
-More specifically, I aim to investigate the interdependence of memorization and reasoning in LLMs through retrieval-augmentation as well as methods from the knowledge-editing and probing literature.
-Given that our intuition dictates that we can reason without memorization, I believe that exploring to what extent LLMs can do this as well will lead to interesting insights for both improving LLMs and perhaps seeing our own brains a bit differently.
+More specifically, I aim to investigate the interdependence of memorization and reasoning in large and small LMs through retrieval-augmentation as well as knowledge-editing and probing methodology.
+Our intuition suggests that our reasoninig abilities are separate from the facts that what we have memorized, I therefore believe that exploring to what extent LLMs can do this as well will lead to interesting insights for both improving LLMs and perhaps seeing our own brains a bit differently.

 ## News